 Fiat Chrysler Automobiles NV

-The company, which declined to comment on Tuesday, has denied any wrongdoing and previously said there was never an attempt to create software to cheat emissions rules.
-In October, Fiat Chrysler set aside 713 million euros ($815 million) to cover potential costs related to the case.
+Fiat Chrysler has denied any wrongdoing and previously said there was never an attempt to create software to cheat emissions rules.
+In October, the company set aside 713 million euros ($815 million) to cover potential costs related to the case.